delonnewman/relational-model/README.md

-# A tutorial on Relational Algebra
+A tutorial about Relational Algebra